 However, it doesn’t appear as if there’s room for all the PlayStation properties with some being notably AWOL this generation.
-Medievil, revealed and then quickly taken out of the limelight, is being remade for release this year and so too was Crash as a timed exclusive before he went multi-platform.
+Medievil, revealed and then quickly taken out of the limelight, was remade for release in 2019 and so too was Crash in 2018 as a timed exclusive before he went multi-platform.
 Despite that, Sony have plenty of IPs in their portfolio that are either in limbo or deserve a second chance and are nowhere to be seen.

 To remind Sony to flick through their archives, we’ve compiled some suggestions on dormant PlayStation properties for them to consider continuing or starting over with.
 A quick qualifier: as much as we all want new Killzone and inFamous titles, they’ve received brand new entries on the PlayStation 4, so we’re excluding them.
 We’re going for a blend of the obscure and the obvious here with franchises that we would love to see on the PS4 and beyond.

 Last seen: Jak and Daxter: The Lost Frontier – PSP, 2009

 The Jax license would fit Sony’s current methodology of releasing expansive single-player open world games like a glove.
 It lost its way with its last few games with Naughty Dog stepping back after the release of Jak X, but with the amount of money Sony are sure to be throwing at the studio for delivering hit after hit, surely they could be tempted to return?